fibo/dflow/gh-pages/index.md

 *dflow* is **beta** software.
 The engine is almost stable.
-The [editor][5] is usable but with no css (help me!): I have just started using React to implement the editor view.
+The [editor][dflow-editor] is usable but with no css (help me!): I have just started using React to implement the editor view.
 Collaborative editing feature is working but buggy (I am proud of my bugs and they will be fixed in version **1.0** :)).

 Next steps: